How to Do a Reverse Crunch With Proper Form

 - Once at the top, lower your legs down to return to the starting position.
 Stop before your feet hit the ground.
 Repeat for the prescribed number of repetitions.

-This calisthenic workout offers an effective way to challenge your abdominals and all muscles in your core without needing equipment.
-When added to your regular core routine, the reverse crunch can help tone your abs, build six-packs, and even flatten your lower abs.
+This calisthenic workout offers an effective way to challenge your abdominals and all adjacent muscles without needing equipment.
+When added to your regular ab routine, the reverse crunch can help tone your abs, build six-packs, and even flatten your lower abs.